pawal-karki/pawal-karki-dholi-pixora/README.md

 # Pixora

-A modern SaaS platform built with Next.js 15 and Bun.
+A modern platform built with Next.js 15 and Bun.

 ## Tech Stack